Dmoke14/Personal-Finances/README.md

-The sneak peak at the data above shows the last row for 01/01/21 and the first tor for 01/02/21.
+The sneak peek at the data above shows the last row for 01/01/21 and the first tor for 01/02/21.
 Each day will need to be repeated 16 times to account for possible purchases in each 'Category', just like the modeling data.

 ## Predictions